RaeXp917/Windows_No_Bloatware/README.md

 * [Official Site Everything](https://www.voidtools.com/)

--cons a simple exe instead of build in searchbar
+-Cons a simple exe instead of build in searchbar

 ---

 ### ** (OPTIONAL) BULK PROGRAM INSTALLER NINITE**

-If there are any essential programs you need that weren't included in the WinUtil tool, you can easily install them all at once using Ninite.
+If there are any essential programs you need that weren’t included (or you didn’t select them in the WinUtil tool), an alternative solution is Ninite.

 * [Ninite's Official Website](https://ninite.com/)

+-Cons: a simple exe that bundles all the programs you selected into one package.

 ---